Riverscapes/arcGNAT/docs/About-GNAT-Projects.md

+---
+title: About Riverscapes Projects
+---

-The concepts here are based on the two-step process for generating a confinement Project.
+The concepts here are based on the two-step process for generating a confinement project which will conform with the [Riverscapes](https://github.com/riverscapes) Project data schema.

 ![](https://docs.google.com/drawings/d/1Y2zYp1tdWn-FWincxK55xr-zfW4yJCfg7Nw4UEpONRk/pub?w=1326&h=722)